petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### Vocabulary

-The testing process wil involve some specific  terms and concepts like: *compliance*, *bug*, *acceptable*, *workaround solution*, ...
+The testing process will involve some specific  terms and concepts like: *compliance*, *bug*, *acceptable*, *workaround solution*, ...
 These terms are not necessarily new terms but they will make more sense, will get a more clear meaning  "if are seen" from testing perspective.